Kheoss/bootable_space_invaders_clone/README.md

 # bootable_space_invaders_clone
-A bootable space invaders game clone written integrally in assembly syntax AT&amp;T
+A bootable 16 bits space invaders game clone written integrally in assembly syntax AT&amp;T

+##Instructions:

+## How to run :
+-> Run the makefile
+-> Run the output using qemu

+## How to play:
+  A/D - menu navigation
+  Space - select option

+  A/D - game controll
+  Space - shoot